ziggi24/jbb/content/about/_index.md

 They studied philosophy and psychology at The George Washington University, and are pursuing a Master’s in Social Work, focusing on Infant and Early Childhood Mental Health, at the Erikson Institute.
 They completed their 200-hour yoga teacher training with Mimi Rieger, and their Restorative Yoga training with Bernie Wandel.

 J grew up in south Florida and was born in Toronto, Canada.
 They are a white queer, nonbinary, neurodivergent, Jewish human who loves to be by the water and in the sunshine.
-They live on Piscataway and Nacotchtank land with their partner and their kitties, Luna and Pluto.
+They grew up in south Florida and were born in Toronto, Canada.
+They live and work on Piscataway and Nacotchtank land with their partner and their kitties, Luna and Pluto.

 __J Bernick (they/them)__
 __Email:__ [jbbyogi@gmail.com](mailto:jbbyogi@gmail.com?subject=Website%20Contact)